temporalio/cli/temporalcli/commandsmd/commands.md

 		--input '{"Input": "As-JSON"}'
 ```

-Use the options listed below to change the command's behavior

 #### Options

 * `--name` (string) -
-  Update Name.
+  Handler method name.
   Required.
 * `--workflow-id`, `-w` (string) -
-  Workflow `ID`.
+  Workflow ID.
   Required.
 * `--update-id` (string) -
+  Update ID.
-  Update `ID`.
-If unset, default to a UUID.
+  If unset, defaults to a UUID.
+  Must be unique per Workflow Execution.
 * `--run-id`, `-r` (string) -
+  Run ID.
-  Run `ID`.
-If unset, the currently running Workflow Execution receives the Update.
+  If unset, updates the currently-running Workflow Execution.
 * `--first-execution-run-id` (string) -
+  Parent Run ID.
-  Send the Update to the last Workflow Execution in the chain that started
+  The update is sent to the last Workflow Execution in the chain started
-  with `ID`.
+  with this Run ID.

 Includes options set for [payload input](#options-set-for-payload-input).